signalnine/meeting_indicator/README.md

 # meeting_indicator
-use a BBC Microbit as a visual indicator that you are in a meeting
+use a BBC Microbit as a visual indicator that you are in a meeting.
+Works on MacOS.

 ![meeting indicator in action](meeting_indicator.jpg?raw=true "meeting indicator")